Before you can use PID Tuner, you must:

-In the block dialog box, click Tune to launch the PID Tuner.
+In the block dialog box, in the Select Tuning Method

-When you open the PID Tuner, the following actions occur:
+When you open PID Tuner, the following actions occur:

-The PID Tuner displays the closed-loop step reference tracking response for the initial compensator design in the PID Tuner dialog box.
+PID Tuner displays the closed-loop step reference tracking response for the initial compensator design.
 For comparison, the display also includes the closed-loop response for the gains specified in the PID Controller block, if that closed loop is stable, as shown in the following figure.

 After the tuner opens, you can close the PID Controller block dialog box.